47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 )
 ```

-Each file (the map key) can be related to an specific configuration through the `ExtraMdFileConfig` case class.
+Each file (the map key) can be related to a specific configuration through the `ExtraMdFileConfig` case class.
 This class allows you to specify three additional configurations:

 1. The target file name.
 The plugin will copy the file and it will put it in tut directory each time you build the microsite.
 Therefore you might want to include this auto-copied file in the list of ignored files at the `.gitignore` file.
 2. Jekyll `layout` property.
-3. Rest of custom Jekyll properties you want to include in your site.
+3. Other custom Jekyll properties that you might want to include in your document.

 - `micrositePalette`: the default microsite style essentially uses eight colors.
 You can configure all of them, as seen below: